briankearney/ans_dev_sandbox_playbook/tests/README.md

 ## Notes

 - All tests are designed to run without modifying the system or creating persistent side effects
-- Bash tests use `UNIT_TESTING` environment variable to prevent script execution during sourcing
+- Bash tests use `UNIT_TESTING` environment variable to prevent side effects during sourcing.
-- Python tests automatically clean up temporary files and directories
+- Python tests automatically clean up temporary files and directories.
 - Tests can be run individually or as a complete suite
 - Exit codes: 0 = success, non-zero = failure